coveooss/SIGIR-ecom-data-challenge/README.md

 Coveo will host the 2021 [SIGIR eCom](https://sigir-ecom.github.io/) Data Challenge and this repository will contain utility scripts and information about data preparation and testing for the Challenge.

-Since the dataset is released to the community for research use even outside of the Data Challenge, if you are using the dataset for independent reserach you can skip the details about evaluation in this README.
+Since the dataset is released to the community for research use even outside of the Data Challenge, if you are using the dataset for independent research you can skip the details about evaluation in this README.

-This page is a WIP - please come back often in the upcoming weeks to check for updates and for the final dataset.
+This page is continuously updated: come back often to check for updates on the Data Challenge.

 ### License